sw360cab/gno-challenge/README.md

 * Gnoland
   * on restart:
-    * tx-indexer fetch of blocks starts back in a self-heaing way
+    * tx-indexer fetch of blocks starts back in a self-healing way
     * houston is not impacted
   * on stop/removal:
     * tx-indexer is not able to connect but the GraphQL server keeps being available to houston